-We had been six months out upon our cruise, having had but very indifferent success, when, being on the coast of Florida, then in the hands of the Spaniards. we unfortunately fell in with a squadron of their menof-war, and, consequently, being taken without striking a blow, we were all carried prisoners into the harbour of Havanna.
-I was really now almost weary of my life, and should have been very glad to have ended it in the loathsome dungeon, where, with forty others of my unfortunate countrymen, the enemy had stowed me; but after three years' close confinement, we were let out in order to be put on board transports, and conveyed to Pennsylvania, and from thence to England.
-This, as you may believe, was a disagreeable sentence to me, taking it for granted that a return home would be a return to the gallows.

-Being now, therefore, a tolerable master of the Spanish language, I solicited very strongly to be left behind; which favour I obtained by means of the master of the prison, with whom, during my confinement, I had contracted a sort of intimacy, and he not only took me into his house as soon as my countrymen were gone, but, in a short time, he procured me a salary from the governor for being his deputy.

-Indeed, at this particular time, the office was by no means agreeable.
-The coast had long been infested with pirates, the most desperate gang of villains that can be imagined, and there was scarcely a month passed that one or other of their vessels did not fall into the governor's hands, and the erew as constantly put under my care.
+....We had been six months out upon our cruise having had but very indifferent success, when, bein on the coast of Florida, then in the hands of the Spaniards, we unfortunately fell in with a squadro of their men-of-wat, and, consequently, being take without striking a blow, we were all carried prison ers into the harbour of Havanna.
+I was really now almost weary of his life, and should have been ver glad to have ended it in the loathsome dungeon where, with forty others of my unfortunate country men, the enemy had stowed me; but after three years' close confinement, we were let out, in orde to be put for board transports, and conveyed it Pennsylvania, and from thence to England: " This as you may delieve, was as disagreeable sentence t me taking it for granted that a return home would decarreturnito the gallows studies of the gaiding as you yd Being now, therefore, a tolerable master of the Spanish language, I solicited very strongly to be lef behind; which favour I obtained by means of the master of the prison, with whom, during my confine foreRu I dailar 191 ment, I had contracted a sort of intimacy, and he not only took me into his house as soon as my countrymen were gone, but, in a short time, he procured me a salary from the governor for being his deputy.
+8 Indeed, at this particular time, the office was by no means agreeable.
+The coast had long been in-fested with pirates, the most desperate gang of villains that can be imagined, and there was scatcely a month passed that one or other of their vessels did not fall into the governor's hands, and the crew as constantly, put under my care.
 Once I very narrowly escaped being knocked on the head by one of the ruffians, and having the keys wrested from me; at another time I was shot at.
-It is true, in both eases, the persons suffered for their attempt, and in the last case a little too ernelly, for the fellow who let off the carabine was not only put to the torture to coufess his accomplices, but afterwards broken upon the wheel, where he was left to expire, the most shocking spectacle I ever beheld.
+It is true, in both cases, the persons suffered for their attempt, and in the last case a little too cruelly, for the fellow who let off the carbine was not only put to the forture to confess his accomplices, but afterwards broken upon the wheel, where he was left to expire, the most shocking spectacle I ever beheld.

 I had been in my office about three months, when a ship arrived from Port-Royal, another Spanish settlement on the coast, with nine English prisoners on board.
-I was standing in the street as they were coming up from the port with a gnard of soldiers to the governor's house.
-On looking in the face of one of the prisoners, it immediately occurred to me that I had formerly been acquainted with him.
-I could not then stop them to speak together; but, in an hour after, they were all brought down to the prison, there to be lodged till the governor had signified his further pleasure.
+I was standing in the street as they were coming up from the port with a guard of soldiers to the governor's house.
+On looking in the face of one of the prisoners, it immediately occurred to me that I had formerly been acquained with him.
+I could not then stop them to speak together ; but, in an hour after, they were all brought down to the prison, there to be lodged till the governor had signified his further pleasure.